-It’s no secret that bookkeeping can eat up a lot of your time, even if you’re using an automated bookkeeping software like QuickBooks, Xero, or Wave.
-Fortunately, there are a few new virtual services that handle your books for you, so you can spend more time on your business and be totally confident that your books are accurate.
+It’s no secret that bookkeeping can eat up a lot of your time, even if you’re using an automated bookkeeping software like QuickBooks or Wave.
+Bench and QuickBooks Live are two virtual bookkeeping services that can do your monthly bookkeeping for a low cost and with high accuracy, so you can spend more time on your business.

-Bench is one of the biggest players in the virtual bookkeeping game, but QuickBooks recently launched it’s QuickBooks Live program, which is proving to be strong competition.
+Bench is one of the biggest players in the virtual bookkeeping game, but then QuickBooks launched it’s QuickBooks Live virtual bookkeeping program, which is proving to be strong competition.

 In this article, we’ll give an overview of the Bench and QuickBooks Live virtual bookkeeping services.
 We’ll walk you through the pros, cons, and their major differences.
 Both are excellent services, but the purpose of this guide is to help you figure out which is the best choice for your company.